-Jurisdiction Variation in accordance with Jurisdictional policy New South Wales, South Australia, Queensland AEMO must prepare a CLP for each relevant Profile Area in accordance with sections 11.4 and 11.5 of Metrology Procedure Part B apply the CLP(s) by Profile Area to the consumption energy data from the applicable first tier controlled load Accumulation Meters and from the applicable Second Tier Controlled Load type 6 metering installations in accordance sections 11.4 and 11.5of Metrology Procedure Part B to produce interval metering data .
+ariation in accordance with Jurisdictional policy AEMO must prepare a CLP for each relevant Profile Area in accordance with ections 11.4 and 11.5 of Metrology Procedure Part B apply the CLP(s) by Profile Area to the consumption energy data from the applicable first tier controlled load Accumulation Meters and from the applicable SecondTier Controlled Load type 6 metering installations in accordance sections 11.4 and 1.5 of Metrology Procedure Part B to produce interval metering data.
 This requirement does not apply to Ergon Energy's distribution area.
+1.

-- b) AEMO must prepare an NSLP by each Profile Area in accordance with section 115 of Metrology Procedure: Part B and apply it by Profile Area to the metering data from type 6 metering installations to produce interval metering data for type 6 metering installations. - (c) This requirement only applies to the Jurisdiction specified in the following table:
+- (b) AEMO must prepare a Net System Load Profile (NSLP) by each Profile Area in accordance with section 15 of Metrology Procedure: Part B and apply it by Profile Area to the metering data from type 6 metering installations to produce interval metering data for type 6 metering installations. - (c) This requirement only applies to the Jurisdiction specified in the following table:

-Jurisdiction Variation in accordance with Jurisdictional policy New South Wales, AEMO must enable the transfer to AEMO of parameters for the calculation of a weekly load scaling factor, which represents the estimated data for First-Tier Queensland, South Australia, Controlled Loads.
-Australian Capital Territory
+Jurisdiction Variation in accordance with Jurisdictional policy New South Wales, Queensland, South Australia, Australian Capital Territory AEMO must enable the transfer to AEMO of parameters for the calculation of a weekly load scaling factor, which represents the estimated data for First-Tier Controlled Loads.